-If your SEO visibility is low, you’ll likely want to take a look at your content creation strategy and make some changes.
+If your SEO visibility is low, you’ll likely want to look at your content creation strategy and make some changes.

 Though Google Search Console will give you the information you need to calculate your search visibility yourself, there’s plenty of SEO software available that will calculate this for you, like Semrush, Ahrefs, or Moz.

 If your SEO visibility is between 9% and 35%, you’re getting good SEO results.
 If you’re below 3%, there could be a problem with your content or link-building efforts, or it could mean your CTRs are low due to low-quality title tags or meta descriptions.

 A good title will draw the reader in by aligning with their search terms and providing value, like explaining what they’re going to learn by clicking through, for example, or addressing them with a question they’ll want the answer to.
 It should be between 55 and 60 characters long to avoid truncation.

 A good meta description does the same thing.
 It makes the user want to click, is between 155 and 165 characters, has a call to action (CTA) that entices the user to learn more (and thus click), and elaborates on the title, explaining in a bit more detail what the reader is going to learn when they click.